kiyoon/jupynium.nvim/README.md

   - You'll see everything you type below that will be synchronised in the browser.
   - Execute cells using the default keybind `<space>x`.

-For detailed instructions, see Usage.
+For detailed instructions, see Usage below.

 ## 🚦 Usage